webKrafters/auto-bst/readme.md

 ### getNodeAt(index: int): <a href="#tree-node">TreeNode&lt;T&gt;</a>

-Returns the undetached node located at the supplied index using a left-to-right in-order traversal.
+Returns the undetached node located at the supplied index using a <b>Left-to-Right In-Order</b> traversal.

 <b><i><u>Attention:</u></i></b> index parameter also accepts a negative integer to obtain the node located -N places from `tree.size`.

 ### indexOf(value: T, start?: int, end?: int): int

-Returns the **left-to-right in-order traversal** index of an undetached node in the tree whose value is the same as the first argument.
+Returns the **Left-to-Right In-Order** traversal index of an undetached node in the tree whose value is the same as the first argument.

 <b><i><u>Attention:</u></i></b> may provide a ranged search through the `start` and the `end` optional arguments.